Supporting Creative Events for New Audiences

 HOW TO APPLY

-Please contact Sophie and Prem on email@example.com or call 020 8594 7136 for an application form.
+Please contact Sophie and Prem on email@example.com or call 020 8594 7136 for an questions about applying.
 If you require the application form and information in a different format or to complete the application in a different way please don't hesitate to get in touch.

 The decision-making panel meet to consider REACH applications.
 Panel members are Cultural Connectors – local residents who make decisions about how the Creative Barking and Dagenham funding is spent and what takes place during the programme.

 We have two up and coming deadlines, please note your activity must not begin before you hear the outcome of the REACH Fund.

 The October 31st Deadline has now passed.
 The Panel will meet on 22nd November 2018 and you will hear back from the team the week commencing 26th November 2018.

 Deadline for applications: 15th February 2019.
 Panel meet on 9th March 2019 and you will hear back from the team the week commencing 11th March 2019.